 The syntax and semantics of pattern synonyms are elaborated in the following subsections.
+There are also lots more details in the paper.

 See the Wiki page for more details.

-Syntax and scoping of pattern synonyms
+9.7.2 Syntax and scoping of pattern synonyms

 A pattern synonym declaration can be either unidirectional, bidirectional or explicitly bidirectional.
 The syntax for unidirectional pattern synonyms is: